 The Resident Director provides academic advice, introduces you to the community and handles communication with the University.

 In addition to excursions a cultural calendar of weekly activities and social events is included in your program fee.
-These activities will include both typical tourist sites and attractions and lesser known visits which take advantage of the expert knowledge of our local AIFS staff and give you a more authentic and insightful view of French life.
-Typical activities, tours and visits include:
+These activities will include both typical tourist sites and attractions and lesser-known visits which take advantage of the expert knowledge of our local AIFS staff and give you a more authentic and insightful view of French life.
+Typical activities, tours and visits may include:

 You may be asked to pay a small supplementary fee for some events.